-The Jehovah Witnesses hold many beliefs that go against what the Bible teaches.
+The Jehovah’s Witnesses hold many beliefs that go against what the Bible teaches.
 But their greatest fallacies have to do with the Godhead, the nature of Christ and the person-hood of Holy Spirit.
-The JW’s don’t believe the Godhead consists of three persons who are equal.
+The main difference between JW and other Christian denomination is that the JW don’t believe in the concept of the Trinity.
 They believe instead that Jehovah is the supreme being and Jesus is his first created being who existed in a pre-human state as the Archangel Michael.
 And they teach that the Holy Spirit is merely an energy or force.

 But the Bible teaches clearly that there is “One God” (Deuteronomy 6:4) who is revealed in three distinct persons – the Father, the Son, and the Holy Spirit (1 John 5:7).
 Each person of the Godhead is God (John 1:1; 20:28; 1 John 5:20; Ephesians 4:6; Titus 2:13; Acts 5:3, 4), yet the three are one in nature, character and purpose (Matthew 28:19; 1 Corinthians 12:4-6; 2 Corinthians 13:14; 1 Peter 1:2).

 The JW teachings regarding Christ are contrary to the teaching of the New Testament in which Jesus is revealed as the Eternal Creator and not a created being (John 1:1–4).
 To deny the deity of Christ and the person-hood of the Holy Spirit is to deny the Christian faith.